rlr/dotjs-addon/README.md

 ## Installation

-- You can install from Mozilla Add-ons site: [TODO: AMO URL]
+- You can install from Mozilla Add-ons site: <https://addons.mozilla.org/en-US/firefox/addon/dotjs/>
 - Or from source.
 Refer to the Add-on SDK Docs: <https://jetpack.mozillalabs.com/sdk/latest/docs/>

 ## Dependencies